-For instance, when I write email copy for clients, I promise to not only reimburse all the money they gave me in advance but also pay them an extra set amount of money ($200-$2,000) if my emails don’t bring them the desired results.
+For instance, when I write email copy for clients, I promise to reimburse all the money they gave me in advance AND pay them an extra set amount of money ($500-$3,000) if my emails don’t bring them the desired results.

 A P.S.
 SECTION

-But many will most probably skim through your page, focusing only on the beginning, some elements you highlighted, and the end.
+But many will most probably skim through your letter, focusing only on the beginning, some elements you highlighted, and the end.

 Again, make sure the CTA you’re using is clear and consistent, and add elements of scarcity and urgency.